-- the demand for our product candidates, if we obtain regulatory approval; - our ability to receive or set a price that we believe is fair for our products; - our ability to generate revenue and achieve or maintain profitability; - the level of taxes that we are required to pay; and - the availability of capital.
+- the demand for our product candidates, if we obtain regulatory approval; - our ability to receive or set a price that we believe is fair for our products; - our ability to generate revenue and achieve or maintain profitability; - · the level of taxes that we are required to pay; and - the availability of capital.

 Moreover, there has been heightened governmental scrutiny in the United States of pharmaceutical pricing practices in light of the rising cost of prescription drugs and biologics.
 Such scrutiny has resulted in several recent congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies.
 At the federal level, in July 2021, the Biden administration released an executive order, "Promoting Competition in the American Economy," with multiple provisions aimed at prescription drugs.
 In response to Biden's executive order, on September 9, 2021, the U.S. Department of Health and Human Services, or HHS released a Comprehensive Plan for Addressing High Drug Prices that outlines principles for drug pricing reform and sets out a variety of potential legislative policies that Congress could pursue as well as potential administrative actions HHS can take to advance these principles.
 In addition, the IRA, among other things, (i) directs HHS to negotiate the price of certain high-expenditure, single-source drugs and biologics covered under Medicare, and subject drug manufacturers to civil monetary penalties and a potential excise tax by offering a price that is not equal to or less than the negotiated "maximum fair price" for such drugs and biologics under the law, and (ii) imposes rebates with respect to certain drugs and biologics covered under Medicare Part B or Medicare Part D to penalize price increases that outpace inflation.
-The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years, HHS has and will continue to issue and update guidance as these programs are implemented.
-These provisions will take effect progressively starting in fiscal year 2023.
+The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
+HHS has and will continue to issue and update guidance as these programs are implemented.
+These provisions take effect progressively starting in fiscal year 2023.
 On August 29, 2023, HHS announced the list of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
 It is currently unclear how the IRA will be implemented but is likely to have a significant impact on the pharmaceutical industry.
-Further, the Biden administration released an additional executive order on October 14, 2022, directing HHS to submit a report on how the Center for Medicare and Medicaid Innovation can be further leveraged to test new models for lowering drug costs for Medicare and Medicaid beneficiaries.
-It is unclear whether this executive order or similar policy initiatives will be implemented in the future.
 In response to the Biden administration's October 2022 executive order, on February 14, 2023, HHS released a report outlining three new models for testing by the Center for Medicare and Medicaid Innovation which will be evaluated on their ability to lower the cost of drugs, promote accessibility, and improve quality of care.
 It is unclear whether the models will be utilized in any health reform measures in the future.
+Further, on December 7, 2023, the Biden administration announced an initiative to control the price of prescription drugs through the use of march-in rights under the Bayh-Dole Act.
+On December 8, 2023, the National Institute of Standards and Technology published for comment a Draft Interagency Guidance Framework for Considering the Exercise of March-In Rights which for the first time includes the price of a product as one factor an agency can use when deciding to exercise march-in rights.
+While march-in rights have not previously been exercised, it is uncertain if that will continue under the new framework.